wdecoster/NanoPlot/README.md

 Options for customizing the plots created:
   -c, --color COLOR     Specify a color for the plots, must be a valid matplotlib color -f, --format          Specify the output format of the plots.
+                        Default = png, other options: jpg,jpeg,webp,svg,pdf,eps,json.
+Saving the figure as a json file allows for further customisation and can be plotted locally with plotly (https://plotly.com/python-api-reference/generated/plotly.io.read_json.html).
-                        One of png [default], eps,jpeg,jpg,pdf,pgf,ps,raw,rgba,svg,svgz,tif,tiff --plots               Specify which bivariate plots have to be made.
+  --plots               Specify which bivariate plots have to be made.
+Default plots are kde and dot.
+  --legacy              Plot bivariate plots using seaborn/matplotlib.
-                        One or more of 'dot' (default), 'kde' (default), 'hex' and 'pauvre' --listcolors          List the colors which are available for plotting and exit.
+  --listcolors          List the colors which are available for plotting and exit.
   --no-N50              Hide the N50 mark in the read length histogram --N50                 Show the N50 mark in the read length histogram